agenteo/agenteo.github.com/_posts/2014-12-30-building-intention-revealing-ruby-on-rails-helpers.md

 I am curious to see if you've used this approach before and where you're keeping your helper classes.

 If you're not sold I'd like to hear what's keeping you from refactoring your helpers.

+EDIT:
+thanks to mdaubs for pointing out a problem in rails 4.0 where the asset path won't be appended.
+I only tested it on 4.1 and 4.2 where it works.
+I created a repository https://github.com/agenteo/lab-intention_revealing_helpers master has the broken 4.0, two branches for 4.1 and 4.2